-This document aims to give you information on returning to Ireland during the COVID-19 pandemic.
-It includes practical, up-to-date information on travel advice, public health guidelines, employment rights and social welfare entitlements for people returning to Ireland.
+This page has information on returning to Ireland during COVID-19.
+It includes up-to-date information on travel advice, public health guidelines and social welfare entitlements for Irish people returning to Ireland from abroad.

 What to do if you are abroad

-DFA advise Irish citizens abroad to follow local public health advice and stay in regular contact with their family and friends.
+The Department of Foreign Affairs (DFA) advises Irish citizens abroad to follow local public health advice and stay in regular contact with your family and friends.
 You can contact your local Irish embassy or consulate and register your contact details with the Department.
-DFAT’s Consular Assistance Unit in Dublin can also be contacted by calling +353 1 408 2000.
-You can also follow DFA on Twitter and Facebook for regular updates.
+If you need help, there are consular and diplomatic supports.

 A number of Irish organisations abroad support Irish emigrants.
 Many are continuing to operate by phone and email even if their public offices are closed.

-The HSE provides health information on coronavirus, including:
+The HSE provides health information on COVID-19, including:

 - When to call a doctor